 At the same time you apply to the CPSA for licensure, you need to apply to the Medical Council of Canada (MCC) to have your medical credentials source verified.
 The MCC is responsible for assessing the authenticity of the primary medical qualification – the candidate’s medical diploma.
 Once the diploma has completed the verification process, the MCC can produce an Educational Credential Assessment report.

 You should begin this process immediately as it may take up to 100 days to process your credentials.

 International Medical Graduates (IMGs): Application to Work in Canada

-In order for your clinical department to offer you a position with AHS, they would have applied for and received a favourable Labour Market Opinion.
+Before you can begin practice in Alberta, AHS would have to apply and receive a favourable Labour Market Impact Assessment.
 The next step will be to apply for a work permit.
 View Citizenship and Immigration Canada’s processes for more details.

 You should begin this process immediately.

 Canadian Medical Protective Association

 Once you are licensed with the CPSA, you must apply for CMPA membership to ensure you have medical liability protection.
 This is a requirement of AHS and must be completed prior to AHS granting clinical privileges.